JordanMark9/Coding-Jazz---Working-with-Data-and-Coding-A2/README.md

 ## General Info

-This project is called Coding Jazz, and it uses TunePad and Python coding language to create a piece of jazz music.
+This project is called Coding with Jazz, and it uses TunePad and Python coding language to create a piece of jazz music.
 This was a personal challenge I set for myself, as I have pre-existing musical knowledge but very minimal coding knowledge.
 Therefore, this prototype has aided in extending my knowledge of code and taught me more about coding with Python.
 This means that it solved a personal creative challenge, merging my love for music with learning about how to code with Python.